Artist Talk: Erik and Martin Demaine

-Opening Receptions for Erik and Martin Demaine: Puzzling with Paper and Lorraine Bubar: Papercut Perspectives
+Opening Reception for Erik and Martin Demaine: Puzzling with Paper and Lorraine Bubar: Papercut Perspectives

 Please join in to celebrate the opening of this exhibition featuring different applications of paper as craft.
 Erik and Martin Demaine create folded paper sculptures as dictated by mathematical theorems, as well as formulas for folding paper into text-based pieces.
 Los Angeles artist Lorraine Bubar creates lush imagery reflecting the hierarchy and patterns of nature through the cutting and layering of fine Asian colored papers.